 “None of your business.”

 “I guess.”
-Gwen shrugged then watched her brother switch out with another player.
+Gwen shrugged and watched her brother switch out with another player.

 “Why are you so pissy?”
-He shoved her shoulder playfully.
+He shoved her shoulder.

 “Mom.”
 Gwen glared in her mother’s direction.
 “She hired a new coach, and I hate her.”